 Since both zinc and magnesium have been shown to be extremely beneficial to bone health as well, it’s important to make sure that you are consuming enough of both in your diet.
 Many of the Foundation Foods listed in the Osteoporosis Reversal Program contain high levels of both of these essential minerals.
 Supplementation is also recommended in most cases, with 25 mg of zinc orotate and 400 mg of magnesium bisglycinate (both are amino acid chelates).

 Stress is an evitable part of life, but you can learn effective coping strategies that help you to minimize the negative impact of stress.

 High-stress levels are associated with dopamine deficiency.
-When we are chronically stressed, our bodies produce excess cortisol, which can have devastating effects on or health, including hormone imbalances, weight gain, cancer, heart disease, diabetes, and of course, bone loss.
+When we are chronically stressed, our bodies produce excess cortisol, which can have devastating effects on our health, including hormone imbalances, weight gain, cancer, heart disease, diabetes, and last but not least, bone loss.